Create Your App

 With MRSS feeds, Amazon Creator lists items in the category navigation bar based on the

 category element for each item.
 With YouTube, Amazon Creator picks up categories from the sections on your YouTube page.
 These sections can be based on playlists in your channel.
+With Brightcove, the playlists in the app are converted into categories in the navigation bar.

 Now that you've created your app, go to Preview Your App.
 As you preview your app, you can experience how the app will appear on Fire TV and style your app's appearance — changing colors, images, and fonts as desired.